GFZ/enpt/README.rst

 License
 -------
-Free software: GNU General Public License v3
+Free software: GNU General Public License v3 or later (GPLv3+)

 All images contained in any (sub-)directory of this repository are licensed under the CC0 license which can be found `here <https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt>`__.